hmvyp/thicket/docs/readme.txt

 Available options (for both forms):

--c clean only (delete all artefacts from previous merging) -f force (do not ask before artefacts deletion)
+-c clean only (delete all artifacts from previous merging) -f force (do not ask before artifacts deletion)
 -q quiet (implies force; does not not output anything to console except of errors) -m=method materialization method.
 Available methods:
     symlinks (default)